Tips for a Spring Transfer

 1. Submit your Common Application as soon as possible.

 The spring transfer common application becomes available August 1st and must be submitted by the November 15th deadline to be considered.
-Simply put: the sooner your app is submitted, the better!
+Housing assignments and new student registration generally begin the first week of December so to state it simply: the sooner you submit and complete the application process, the better!

 2. Know what documents are required to complete your application.